NeodarZ/robots_industries/README.md

 ## Installation

 Its recommend to install the program via a virtual env.
 You have multiple way to do it.
 This project is based on a `pyproject.toml` with poetry as the builder tool.
+Here is command to use:

 ```
-poetry shell
+poetry shell # Enable the virtualenv
-poetry install --no-dev
+poetry install --no-dev # Install the project dependencies
 ```

 ## Usage